xxiian/Computer_Vision_Final_Project/README.md

-# When Does Self-supervision Improve Few-shot Learning?
+# [Reproduce]When Does Self-supervision Improve Few-shot Learning?

 This repo contains the source code of the paper: